sscaff1/react-workshop/README.md

 const person = { name: 'Joe', age: 27, weight: 170 };
 // using destructuring we can create variables name, age, weight based on the keys of the person object const { name, age, weight } = person
-// notice that we can also destructor in the parameters of a function (like we do with React) function logDetails({ name, age, weight }) {
+// notice that we can also destructure in the parameters of a function (like we do with React) function logDetails({ name, age, weight }) {
   console.log(name, age, weight);
 }